The majority of the leadership style you come across concern themselves with it whereas distributed leadership style does not.

 - It also amends any kind of efficiency holes in your business operations.

-- Such delegation asks for team building and forming committees to uphold a certain set of tasks and meet required goals.
+- Such delegation asks for team building and forming committees to uphold certain tasks and meet required goals.

 - It is an advanced form of traditional delegation and a more progressive step towards distributed leadership and management.